BenP33/BenP33/README.md

 My name is Ben, and I am fairly new to GitHub!
 I'm currently working on understanding the different capabilities and functions of GitHub, and I'm grateful to be taking a Data Science class at BYU that helps walk me some of the different options available!

-I love working with data and finding useful answers in row .
+I love working with data and finding useful answers in otherwise meaningless data.
 I am also really interested in storytelling and data visualization, and love working with Tableau.
 I find meaning in helping other people, and am passionate about making the world a better place.